breez/breez-sdk-liquid-docs/src/guide/receive_payment.md

 <h4>Developer note</h4>

 The above checks include validating against maximum and minimum limits.
 Your application's users must be informed of these limits because if the amount transferred to the swap address falls outside this valid range, the funds will not be successfully received via the normal swap flow.
 In such cases, a manual refund will be necessary.
+For further instructions on how to execute a manual refund, see the section on [refunding payments](refund_payment.md#bitcoin).

 </div>